Which version of Python should I use? Now, that’s a loaded question. While the answer is simple, the explanation is more complicated.

 Python 2 and Python 3 are actually slightly different languages.
 The differences go deeper than just print statements.
 The What’s New in Python page on the official doc site lists all the gory details, and decent articles showcasing differences can be found here, here, and here.
 Although Python 3 is newer, Python 2 remains prevalent.
 Most popular packages use Python packaging tools to support both versions.
-At the time of writing this article, the current versions of Python are 3.6 and 2.7.

 The Python Wiki makes it clear that Python 3 is the better choice: